 - Do not wash the carrots until you are ready to use them.

-- Seal carrots in a airtight bag.
+- Seal carrots in an airtight bag.
 Keep them in a cool, dry and dark location.

 - Do not store in close proximity to other fruit and potatoes.

-Interestingly, over the course of 5 months the levels of vitamin A can actually increase in carrots that are properly kept in storage.
-Although the overall nutritional value of carrots will start to slowly decline past 3 months of storage.
+Interestingly, over the course of 5 months, the levels of vitamin A can actually increase in carrots that are properly kept in storage, although the overall nutritional value of carrots will slowly start to decline past three months of storage.

 Recommended Carrot Varieties

-Purchasing open-pollinated, organic seeds helps support the natural, non-GMO industry.
+Purchasing open-pollinated, organic seeds help support the natural, non-GMO industry.
 Most organic carrot seeds are old heirloom varieties.
 Heirloom varieties come in all sorts of shapes, sizes, and flavours.
-Although the common colour for carrots is orange, they naturally come in all sorts of colours, such as white, red, purple, and yellow.
+Although the standard colour for carrots is orange, they naturally occur in all kinds of colours, such as white, red, purple, and yellow.

 Here are some excellent open-pollinated, heirloom carrot varieties: